Resin Mineral decking vs Composite decking vs Plastic decking

 Best decking in NZ

-So which is better – timber, composite, or plastic?
+So, which is better – timber, composite, or plastic?
 Unfortunately, all three options have drawbacks that may affect the quality of your deck.
 If you don’t mind investing time and money in regular maintenance, a timber deck may be sufficient for your needs.
 However, they are prone to damage and will need replacing much sooner than plastic alternatives.

 If you want a low-maintenance deck that lasts a longer time, composite or plastic decking may be more suitable.
 However, they will not provide the authentic appearance of wood.

-Fortunately, Millboard decking provides an alternative that combines the benefits of all three decking materials.
+Fortunately, Millboard resin mineral board decking provides an alternative that combines the benefits of all three decking materials.

 Millboard decking NZ